Potential enlargement of the European Union: Current agenda and applicants

-It was previously the norm for enlargements to see multiple entrants join the Union at once.
+Historically, the norm was for enlargements to consist of multiple entrants simultaneously joining the European Economic Community (1958–1993) and the EU (since 1993).
 The only previous enlargements of a single state were the 1981 admission of Greece and the 2013 admission of Croatia.
-However, the EU members have warned that, following the significant impact of the fifth enlargement in 2004, a more individual approach will be adopted in the future, although the entry of pairs or small groups of countries will most probably coincide.
+However, following the significant effect of the fifth enlargement in 2004, EU member states have decided that a more individualised approach will be adopted in the future, although the entry of pairs or small groups of countries may coincide.